Wolox/tech-guides/react-native/style-guide.md

 ## HOCs

-  If the HOC you are creating requires some sort of configuration or extra parameters, don't pass with the wrapped component.
+  If the HOC you are creating requires some sort of configuration or extra parameters, don't pass them with the wrapped component.
 Make a function that receives the configuration and returns a HOC.
 You can then pass the wrapped component to that HOC.
   ```jsx
   //good HOC without configuration
   function withSomethingExtra(WrappedComponent){ }